frontarm/navi/packages/navi/README.md

 And that's it --- you've built a working app with asynchronous routes!
 Of course, this tiny app is just an example, but Navi handles real-world apps with ease.
 In fact, [Frontend Armory](https://frontarm.com) is built with Navi.

-In fact, let's add a couple real-world tweaks as a bonus step, just to see how easy it can be.
+To finish off, let's add a couple real-world tweaks as a bonus step, just to see how easy it can be.

 ### Loading indicators